-NAME, AGE, PRINCIPAL OCCUPATION FOR LAST FIVE YEARS AND DIRECTORSHIPS IN PUBLIC CORPORATIONS SERVED AS A DIRECTOR SINCE P. C. BROWNING (56).
-Mr. Browning is President and Chief Operating Officer of the Company, a position held since 1996.
-He was Executive Vice President of the Company from 1993 to 1996.
-He served as President, Chairman and Chief Executive Officer of National Gypsum Company (manufacturer and supplier of products and services used in building and construction), Charlotte, North Carolina, from 1990 to 1993 and as President Gold Bond Division, National Gypsum Company, from 1989 to 1990.
-Prior to 1989 he spent twenty-four years with Continental Can Company, serving as President of Continental's Bondware and White Cap Divisions and later as the company's Executive Vice President.
-Mr. Browning is a director of Phoenix Home Life Mutual Insurance Company, Wachovia Corporation and Pelican Companies, Inc. 1995 F. L. H. COKER (62).
+NAME, AGE, PRINCIPAL OCCUPATION FOR LAST FIVE YEARS AND DIRECTORSHIPS IN PUBLIC CORPORATIONS SERVED AS A DIRECTOR SINCE Executive Officer of National Gypsum Company (manufacturer 1995 F. L. H. COKER (62).
 Mr. Coker is retired.
 He was President and Director of Sea Corporation of Myrtle Beach, Inc. (private investments), Myrtle Beach, South Carolina, from 1983 to 1989.
 Until his retirement from the Company in 1979, Mr. Coker was Senior Vice President, a position held since 1976.
-1964
+1964 C. W. Cokor and F. I W Cokor are brothers and are first cousins of I I Cokor and of D. C

-\ C. W. Coker and F. L. H. Coker are brothers and are first cousins of J. L. Coker and of P. C. Coggeshall, Jr., an executive officer of the Company.
+$^{\star}$ C. W. Coker and F. L. H. Coker are brothers and are first cousins of J. L. Coker and of P. C. Coggeshall, Jr., an executive officer of the Company.

 NAME, AGE, PRINCIPAL OCCUPATION FOR LAST FIVE YEARS AND DIRECTORSHIPS IN PUBLIC CORPORATIONS SERVED AS A DIRECTOR SINCE T. C. COXE III (67).
 Mr. Coxe is retired.
 He was Senior Executive Vice President of the Company from 1993 to 1996 and was Executive Vice President from 1985 to 1993.
 Mr. Coxe is a director emeritus of Wachovia Bank, N.A.
 1982 H. E. DELOACH, JR. (53).
 Mr. DeLoach is Executive Vice President of the Company, a position held since 1996.
 He served as Group Vice President from 1993 to 1996, Vice President Film, Plastics and Special Products from February 1993 to October 1993, Vice President High Density Film Products Division from 1990 to 1993, and Vice President Administration and General Counsel from 1986 to 1990.
 B. L. M. KASRIEL (51).
 Mr. Kasriel is Vice Chairman and Chief Operating Officer of Lafarge (construction materials group), Paris, France, a position held since 1995.
 He served as Managing Director of Lafarge Coppee from 1989 to 1994 and as Senior Executive Vice President from 1987 to 1989.
 Mr. Kasriel temporarily was detached to National Gypsum Company, Charlotte, North Carolina, as President and Chief Operating Officer from 1987 to 1989.
 He served as Executive Vice President of Lafarge Coppee from 1982 to 1987.
 Mr. Kasriel is a director of Lafarge and Lafarge Corporation.
 1995 E. H. LAWTON, JR. (68).
-Mr. Lawton is President and Director of Hartsville Oil Mill (vegetable oils processor), Darlington, South Carolina, a position held since 1962.
-1968
+Mr. Lawton is President and Director of Hartsville Oil Mill (vegetable oils processor), Darlington, South Carolina, a position held 1968